 Thanks to the success of initiatives such as Netflix's Drive to Survive series, F1 is booming, not just in America but globally, attracting new fans of all ages, many of them women.

 In turn, this has led to more people choosing to gamble on F1, with Poles, for example, who were looking for ways to bet, taking the opportunity to bet using Polskie Casino Online.

 Gottleib Daimler and Karl Benz were two pioneer builders of motor cars.
 Nazi propaganda led the world to believe that they were the first makers of automobiles, but this is not the case.
+This fact may be surprising to Mercedes Benz enthusiasts who own popular models today.
 They were predated by various makers of steam-powered machines - an automobile is not defined by having an internal combustion engine, else why would Daimler-Benz have invested so heavily in fuel cell technology?

 From 1900 on, Mercedes was the name under which Daimler sold cars.
 It was not until 1926 that the independent companies of Daimler and Benz completed protracted negotiations to merge and the marque and Mercedes-Benz, was formed.
 Prior to that, each company could look back on a history of motor racing involvement, a distinguished history so far as Mercedes was confirmed.

 The new company was to enjoy success in motor racing with a series of brilliant sports cars (S, SS, SSK, SSKL) designed by Dr. Ferdinand Porsche and, stripped of mudguards and headlights, they were also superb in grands prix racing, and mountain climbs.